Who Within the Family Can Sue When Another Family Member Was Injured?

 When a Family Member Is Injured By An Accident, Children May Be Subjected to More Chores.
 Parents May Need to Do More Errands.
 A Spouse May Experience Reduced Intimacy and Companionship.
 These Uninjured Family Members With Indirect Affects May Sue the Person Who Caused the Injury.

-A Helpful Guide to Understanding the Law Regarding a Right to Sue When a Close Family Member is Injured
+Understanding the Right to Sue When a Family Member is Injured By the Tortious Conduct of Another Person

 When a family member is injured, there are often indirect consequences to other immediate family members living within the household such as the need to 'pick up slack' in chores, among other things, on behalf of the injured family member.
 When close members of the family suffer adverse lifestyle affects due to the tortious injury of another family member, section 61 of the Family Law Act, R.S.O.
 1990, c.
 F.3 provides an independent right of action for those dependent family members who, suffer indirect harms due to the wrongful death or injury of the other family member.